isomerpages/nparks-gardencityfund/_who-we-are/Charity & Institution of Public Character Information.md

 ---
-title: Charity & Institution of Public Character Information
+title: Charity & Institution of a Public Character Information
-permalink: /who-we-are/charity-and-institution-of-public-character-information/
+permalink: /who-we-are/charity-and-institution-of-a-public-character-information/
 description: ""
 ---
 **Charity Registration No.**